oznogon/cc-srd5/README.md

 ### 0.8.1 (2022-01-27)

-The *SRD*'s first-party publisher released the entirety of the *SRD 5.1* under the Creative Commons Attribution 4.0 International (CC-BY-4.0) license on January 26, 2023.
+The *SRD*'s first-party publisher released the entirety of the *SRD 5.1* under the Creative Commons Attribution 4.0 International (CC BY 4.0) license on January 26, 2023.
 I've reactivated this repository and relicensed its contents to match, and will resume maintenance now that there's much more value to having a searchable, plain-text edition of this text.

 #### Removals

 - To excise any potentially OGL v1.0a-licensed content, this repository's history has been rewritten to begin at this commit.
 I do not maintain or claim any rights to prior versions or other forks of this repository that might exist.
 - In the time since I first converted the *SRD 5.0* to Markdown in 2016, several other projects have done much more with the document.
 Since those projects have done more work over more time to greater effect, I've removed the JSON spell and creature/monster indices and filter tools from this repository and gladly instead link to several of those projects.

-  Please note that these resources might include content *not* in the *SRD 5.1* CC-BY-4.0 version, and might use terms that the first-party publisher has historically claimed as OGL Product Identity that might still be subject to legal claims in certain contexts regardless of their inclusion in the CC-BY *SRD 5.1*.
+  Please note that these resources might include content *not* in the *SRD 5.1* CC BY-licensed version, and might use terms that the first-party publisher has historically claimed as OGL Product Identity that might still be subject to legal claims in certain contexts regardless of their inclusion in the CC BY-licensed *SRD 5.1*.

   - [5e-bits/5e-database](https://github.com/5e-bits/5e-database) effectively replaces and improves upon my attempt to convert *SRD* content to structured JSON, and provides the data for creating equivalent tools that many other creators have taken advantage of.
-  - [OldManUmby/DND.SRD.Wiki](https://github.com/OldManUmby/DND.SRD.Wiki) goes beyond the goals of this project to incorporate errata not included in the CC-BY-4.0 *SRD 5.1* provided by the first-party publisher, and converted content to structured formats for use in other tools.
+  - [OldManUmby/DND.SRD.Wiki](https://github.com/OldManUmby/DND.SRD.Wiki) goes beyond the goals of this project to incorporate errata not included in the CC BY-licensed *SRD 5.1* provided by the first-party publisher, and converted content to structured formats for use in other tools.

 ## TODO